FZJ-INM1-BDA/siibra-python/docs/concepts.rst

 atlas content is represented as a set of connected concepts:

 * **reference atlases**, which organize anatomical knowledge,
-* **pacercellation terminologies**, which define named brain areas,
+* **parcellation terminologies**, which define named brain areas,
-* **brain areas**, which are regions distingished within a parcellation according to the specific pacellation methodology.
+* **brain areas**, which are regions distinguished within a parcellation according to the specific parcellation methodology.
 * **reference coordinate systems**, also called **spaces**, in which locations can be expressed,
 * **reference templates**, which represent anatomy in a space,